joelgardner/bnb-book-blog-app/Post2.md

 SyntaxError: Unexpected token import
 ```

-That's because we need to use babel to transpile ES6/7 code to the type of javascript code that Node understands (which, to be fair, understands quite a bit of ES6/7, but it does not support `import` statements yet).
+That's because we need to use Babel to transpile ES6/7 code to the type of javascript code that Node understands (to be fair, Node understands quite a bit of ES6/7, but it does not yet support `import` statements).

-So let's install babel and its sub-dependencies:
+So let's install Babel and its sub-dependencies:

 `npm i --save-dev babel-cli babel-eslint babel-plugin-transform-class-properties babel-plugin-transform-flow-strip-types babel-preset-env eslint-plugin-babel eslint-plugin-flow-header eslint-plugin-flowtype eslint-plugin-react`

 Yeah... it's quite a bit.
 Suffice it to say we're installing the main Babel CLI package plus a bunch of Babel plugins, presets, and a few more eslint plugins.

-> Note, in newer versions of Node (>= 8), a "lock file" is created by the above command: `npm notice created a lockfile as package-lock.json.
+> Note, in newer versions of npm (>= 5?), a "lock file" is created by the above command: `npm notice created a lockfile as package-lock.json.
 You should commit this file.` We'll take npm's word for it and commit this file.

 Now, we'll add a `.babelrc` file in our `server` folder, which Babel needs in order to transpile our code: